 Develop individual and team skills, knowledge of the game, and an attitude of team participation, loyalty, respect and responsibility.

 Hundreds of players annually participate in MAHA sponsored programs.
-Programs exist at each age level, beginning with five year old Mini-Mites and continuing through the Bantam age group (14 - 15 years old).
+Programs exist at each age level, beginning with five year old Mites and continuing through the Bantam age group (14 - 15 years old).

-MAHA's "In House" program consists of our Mite and Mini Mite age groups.
-Mites are goruped in level 3-4 and mini-mites are grouped in level 1-2.
-Mini Mite's (level 1-2) include all kids from age 4-6, with the Mite's (level 3-4) including ages 7-8.
-These age groups are determined by a predetermined age cutoff determined by Minnesota Hockey.
+MAHA's "In House" program consists of our Mite age groups.
+Mites are grouped in levels 1-4.
+Mite's (level 1-2) include all kids from age 4-6, with the Mite's (level 3-4) including ages 7-8.
+These age groups are determined by a pre-determined age cutoff as determined by Minnesota Hockey.
 If you have questions as to which age group you belong in please contact the Operation's Manager on the "Contact Us" page.
-The In House program usually runs from late October/early November thru the end of February/early March.
+The In House program usually runs from late October/early November thru mid March.

 MAHA's traveling programs are available to all member's aged from 9-15 (based on USA Hockey's age guidelines), and are broken down into different age groups.
 Squirt/10U girls are for all player's aged 9 and 10, Peewees/12U Girls are for player's aged 11 and 12, and Bantams/15U girls are for player's aged 13-15.
 These teams take part in a tryout process in early-mid October (when necessary by numbers) and are assigned to teams from there, running until the end of February.
 Each age group is broken down into corresponding "A" (higher skill level) and "B" (more emphasis on skills) teams as decided by a qualified panel of evaluators present the entire week of tryouts.